nightscout/trio-docs/docs/usage/concepts/basal-rates.md

 ### 2. Monitor Your IOB Patterns

-Review your insulin on board (IOB) throughout the day when you're not eating:
+Review your insulin on board (IOB) throughout the day when you're not eating and have no residual COB:

-- **Consistently negative IOB** at certain times → Basal rate may be too low for those hours
+- **Consistently negative IOB** at certain times → Basal rate may be too high for those hours
-- **Consistently positive IOB** at certain times → Basal rate may be too high for those hours
+- **Consistently positive IOB** at certain times → Basal rate may be too low for those hours
 - **IOB hovering around zero** → Basal rate is appropriate

+!!! important
+    This general rule does not apply when food is consumed.
+Basal testing and IOB evaluation can only be completed during times of fasting.

 ## Starting Point for New Users